Slippage

 Details

-Price slippage is the difference, often represented as a percentage, between the quoted price of an asset and the execution price of a market order.
-There can be many causes for slippage, but the primary cause is the size of a trade with respect to the composition of the limit orderbook.
-The bid slippage metrics represent the price slippage of a sell order.
-And the ask slippage metrics represent the price slippage of a buy order.
+Price slippage is the difference, represented as a percentage, between the quoted price of an asset and the execution price of a market order.
+The bid slippage metrics represent the price slippage of a market sell order.
+And the ask slippage metrics represent the price slippage of a market buy order.
+The slippage reflects how much the price of the asset moves when buying or selling into the market.
+For instance, if you are purchasing a quantity of $1,000 worth of the asset, the slippage metric tells you how much higher the price will be than the price you would expect if there was no slippage (i.e., based purely on the current bid-ask spread).

 The slippage is the percentage difference in the market price and this execution price: